 A case study story will drive a simulation learning activity that explores process definition, mapping, modeling and simulation, and assessment.
 Instructor facilitated teamwork will guide teams though each step to ultimately discover improvement opportunities for a selected systems engineering process.

 The course map and format are presented in the Course Introduction Lesson during the first week of each semester.
-Lessons and assignments are organized by 14-week Fall/Spring semesters and 12-week Summer semesters.
-The Course Schedule lists lecture dates and due dates for Assignments.
+Lessons and assignments are organized by 14-week Fall/Spring semesters and 12-week summer semesters.
+The Course Outline lists lecture dates and due dates for Assignments.

 The course content is divided into modules.
 A module will have several sections including the overview, content, readings, discussions, and assignments.
 Students are encouraged to preview all sections of the module before starting.
-Most modules run for a period of seven (7) days, exceptions are noted on the Course Outline page.
-Students should regularly check the Course Outline or Calendar for assignment due dates.
+Modules run for seven (7) days.

 1. continuous process improvement,